Detour (2009 Norwegian film): Reviews

 In the Norwegian press, the film got "die throws" of 4 in VG, in Dagsavisen, in Aftenposten, in Bergens Tidende and in Romerikes Blad; 3 in Dagbladet, in Stavanger Aftenblad, in Fædrelandsvennen and in iTromsø; and 2 in Klassekampen and in Adresseavisen.
 Filming took place in Finnskogen and the film premiered in Elverum, Hamar and Kongsvinger before everywhere else.
-In the local newspapers around here, the film received "die throws" of 4 in Hamar Arbeiderblad in Glåmdalen and in Østlendingen.
+In other newspapers, the film received "die throws" of 4 in Hamar Arbeiderblad in Glåmdalen and in Østlendingen.